Vivatic is one of the many companies that offer a little extra to the holiday fund via online surveys.

 I totally agree with the Vivatic statement that these micro jobs should take seconds, but the reality of what I experienced is far from that.

-So micro jobs were an epic fail and without 50 I’ve no chance of the £10 an article gig that looked so appealing.
+So micro jobs were a fail and without 50 I’ve no chance of the £10 an article gig that looked so appealing.

-But I must join panels on these other survey sites before I can take a survey… I feel a little uneasy about having to join more sites as I thought Vivatic was a total solution in a box.
+But I must join panels on these other survey sites before I can take a survey, and I feel a little uneasy about having to join more sites as I thought Vivatic was a total solution in a box.